-Yes at the moment there are no restrictions on the restricted/prohibited items list that would cause us not to ship them however we will only cover them uo to £500.
+Yes.
+At the moment, there are no restrictions on the restricted/prohibited items list that would cause us not to ship them however we will only cover them up to £500.
 Purchase receipts would be needed for any claim.

 There may be a few more restrictions on laptops and notebooks so make sure you check before you send.